yli3/RepData_PeerAssessment1/PA1_template.md

   dt.complete[naRows, steps := naReplacements]
 ```

-Note that there's an assumption here that `na.omit(dt)` still contains every day of the week, which ensures we will always have a valid NA value to impute.
-This is easily verified:
+Note that there was an assumption here that `na.omit(dt)` still contained every day of the week, ensuring that we would always have a valid NA value to impute.
+This can easily be verified:

 ```r